AdelFattakhova/threadier/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## What is Thready?
+## What is Threadier?
-With Thready you can run your heavy tasks with assigned priority and plan their execution.
+With Threadier you can run your heavy tasks with assigned priority and plan their execution.
 The tasks will be run with the use of preemptive multitasking concept.
 It means that the scheduler is used in order to manage the tasks execution based on their priority levels and the time given for scheduler to do its work.
 Your web page will stay interactive while the tasks are running.

 ## How it works
 Scheduler takes in the tasks to run.
 It runs while there are pending tasks.
 When all tasks are finished, scheduler stops.
 It is started again when the new task is added.